Upper Middle Bogan

 Upper Middle Bogan is an Australian television comedy program created by Robyn Butler and Wayne Hope.
 It began screening on ABC on 15 August 2013.
 The series is directed by Hope and Tony Martin.
-Upper Middle Bogan was renewed for a second series of eight episodes, which began airing from 16 October 2014.
-Series 3 of the show aired in 2016.
+The second and third series began airing on 16 October 2014 and 12 October 2016, respectively.

 Synopsis

 Upper Middle Bogan follows the story of two different families connected by blood.
 Bess Denyar is a doctor who lives in a nice house in an inner city suburb of Melbourne with her architect husband Danny and 13-year-old twins Oscar and Edwina.
 Bess is stunned when she finds out from blood test results that she is adopted.
 This occurs when her overbearing posh mother Margaret is admitted to the hospital for high blood sugar levels.

 Bess tries to meet her birth parents, Wayne and Julie Wheeler.
 She is shocked to learn that she has three siblings (Amber, Kayne and Brianna) and that her biological family, the "bogan" Wheelers, head a drag racing team in the outer suburbs of the city.